cons0le7/Autorun-Linux/README.md

+# Autorun-Linux
-#A simple shell script to make your scripts auto run at start-up in Linux environments.
+A simple shell script to make your scripts auto run at start-up in Linux environments.
+# How to use: